planetarium/submodule-updater/README.md

 [^2]: If the Submodule Updater is allowed to push to the dependent repository,
-      and there are no changes in the source tree level (i.e., the previous commit and the new commit shares the same tree hash in Git) from the submodule repository, it tries to directly push an updating commit to the dependent repository.
+      and there are no changes in the source tree level (i.e., the previous commit and the new commit share the same tree hash in Git) from the submodule repository, it tries to directly push an updating commit to the dependent repository.